geopm/theta-tutorial/QUICKSTART.md

     geopmagent -a monitor -p None > monitor_policy.json

-    geopmaprun -N NUM_RANK_PER_NODE -n NUM_RANK \
+    geopmaprun -N NUM_RANK_PER_NODE -n NUM_RANK [OTHER_APRUN_OPTIONS] \
         --geopm-preload --geopm-ctl=process \
         --geopm-agent=monitor --geopm-policy=monitor_policy.json \
         --geopm-report=report.txt --geopm-trace=trace.csv \
         -- APPLICATION APP_OPTIONS

-Here APPLICATION is a place holder for the path to the application of choice, and APP_OPTIONS is a place holder for the command line options for the application.
+Here "APPLICATION" is a place holder for the path to the application of choice, and "APP_OPTIONS" is a place holder for the command line options for the application.
 The --geopm-preload command line option enables the GEOPM library to interpose on MPI using the PMPI interface though the LD_PRELOAD mechanism.
-Linking directly to libgeopm has the same effect, but preloading GEOPM enables integratation with unmodified binaries.
+Linking directly to libgeopm has the same effect, but preloading GEOPM enables integration with unmodified binaries.

 The above example uses the command line option to the launcher "--geopm-ctl=process" which launches the controller as an extra MPI